Should You Get a Hut Pass for Hiking in New Zealand?

-Children and infants under 10 years old are eligible for a free hut pass.
+Children and infants 4 years old and under are eligible for a free hut pass.
 Note that there are discounts available to some alpine club members.
 For individual hut prices, check out New Zealand Hut to Hut Hiking: What is it Like to Stay in a Hut?

 Where Can You Use a Hut Pass?

 The first thing to note about the DOC Backcountry Hut Pass is that you can’t use it at all huts.
 Although you can use it at most huts in New Zealand, you can’t use it at many of the most popular ones.